beisdog/onlinecv/README.md

 be provided in multiple languages.
 This will be to use when the PDF generation is implemented.

 # Getting it to run
-* Checkout the git repository into a local directory on your machine:
+* checkout the git repository into a local directory on your machine:
  * `git clone https://github.com/beisdog/onlinecv.git`

 * to run the application:
  * `cd onlinecv`
  * `mvn clean install tomcat7:run`
-* Open the admin page for the rest service: http://localhost:8888/
+* open the admin page for the rest service: http://localhost:8888/
-* After that start the Rest client by following the instructions here: https://github.com/beisdog/onlinecv-vaadin.git)
+* after that start the Rest client by following the instructions here: https://github.com/beisdog/onlinecv-vaadin.git)

 ## Using Mongo DB as Backend
 * If you want to play with Mongo DB: